paschal533/Fundme/README.md

 ![hashnode](/assets/hashnode.webp)

 - # Linode
- Linode is a cloud hosting provider that focuses on providing Linux powered virtual machines to support a wide range of applications.
-Given its roots, many experts do not see it as a beginner-friendly. [learn more..](https://www.linode.com/)
+ Linode is a cloud hosting provider that focuses on providing Linux powered virtual machines to support a wide range of applications. [learn more..](https://www.linode.com/)

 - # Hashnode